Early Help Assessment

 You should never need any more than those four pieces of paper.

-Do I still need consent to do an EHA like I did with the CAF?
+Do I need consent to do an EHA?

 Yes, you do need written consent from the family or the young person.